drgerg/Pi-based-weather-station/README.md

 ![RRRRPWS on the pole.](./Pics/RRRRPWS-on-the-pole.jpg) My station is up and running.
 It works.
 I get good, accurate, stable readings for temperature, pressure, humidity, wind speed, wind direction.
 The tipping bucket rain gauge works, but my code is still incomplete for rainfall.

+This is not a quick-and-easy project.
+The station itself is powered by a 12VDC source.
+In my case, I dug a trench, put conduit in it, and pulled 14AWG Romex into it.
+It's a good, cheap(ish) solution.
+The station code aquires data from the sensors, makes necessary calculations and stores that data via WiFi to a mySQL server running in my house.

 No guarantees are made.
 None.
 This project is actively underway, and changes can occur at any time.

 I do not <b>yet</b> have a complete parts list for you.
 Nor do I have step-by-step instructions.
 I'm just a guy, not a foundation, who loves to make things that work.
 Then I like to share them with others who might benefit from a bit of data I happen to share.